 \section{Properties of the Bernstein coefficient process and its leaf process}

-In this section, we study properties of the Bernstein coefficient process and its leaf process.
+In this section we study properties of the Bernstein coefficient process and its leaf process.
 The section begins with the proof of the condition for transience and recurrence of the leaf process.
-This allows us to derive and characterise the invariant measures for~$L$ and $V$.
+This allows us to derive and to characterise the invariant measures for~$L$ and $V$.
 In particular, we obtain a recursion for the tail probabilities of the stationary measure of the leaf process.
-At last, we study the property of coming down from infinity for the leaf process.
+Finally, we study the property of the leaf process to come down from infinity.